shanzson/Wicked-Attack-Vectors-Audit-Checklist/README.md

 - Does the contract allow payment in any token like a shitcoin?
 - Is there any way to lock the tokens forever in the contract?
 Such as by breaking the flow in which the contract functions are supposed to be called.
 - Using safetransferFrom on address(this) to another address is a bad idea, if no approve is used in the contract code.
 Use it and transfers will fail.
 - Mapping inside a mapping will persist even if you delete the outer mapping.
--
+You don't want old and dirty values to be used, do you?